GoogleCloudPlatform/cloud-foundation-fabric/foundations/business-units/README.md

 - one project in the shared folder to set up and host centralized audit log exports
 - one project in the shared folder to hold services used across environments like GCS, GCR, KMS, Cloud Build, etc.

-The number of resources in this sample is kept to a minimum so as to make it generally applicable, more resources can be easily added by leveraging the full array of [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules), especially in the shared services project.
+The number of resources in this sample is kept to a minimum so as to make it generally applicable, more resources can be easily added by leveraging other [modules from our bundle](../../modules/), or from other sources like the [CFT suite](https://github.com/terraform-google-modules).

 ## Shared services